garciart/flask-demo/tracker/tracker_06/README.md

 # Tracker v06

-This is a demo of a Flask application that incorporates templates.
+This is a demo of a Flask application that incorporates error handling.

 -----